scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 example only to argue that :math:`t_\mathrm{exec}` is a useful metric only insofar as it is a good proxy for :math:`t_\mathrm{compute}`.

-Cloudknot's aim is to minimize :math:`t_\mathrm{env}` without an unacceptable increase in :math:`t_\mathrm{exec}`.
+Cloudknot's motivating principle is that scientists should not have to be experts in cloud computing.
+It takes the opposite approach to the ASIC example above by minimizing the :math:`t_\mathrm{env}` for using AWS Batch, thereby increasing the accessibility of cloud computing to the scientific community.
 The next section discusses Cloudknot's approach to parallelism and the API section describes Cloudknot's user interface.
 In the Examples section, we demonstrate a few of Cloudknot's use cases before returning to the trade-off between :math:`t_\mathrm{env}` and :math:`t_\mathrm{exec}` in the Conclusion.

 Methods